 ALL(bany) Together weaves together a diverse array of climate resilience and public health solutions for the City of Albany.
 We serve formerly redlined communities who have faced legacy pollution, persistent disinvestment, and a history of disproportionate health burdens, all of which will be worsened by climate change without intervention.
-We will address these problems holistically with the guidance of community members, using independent strategies which will culminate in enhanced climate resilience and reduced public health burdens among Albany’s most historically disenfranchised neighborhoods.
+Together, eight leading local groups address these problems holistically, with the guidance of community members, interweaving independent strategies which enhance climate resilience and reduced public health burdens among Albany’s most historically disenfranchised neighborhoods.
 This project brings $20M to the community and will be invested in ways that promote jobs and economic development, build durable facilities, engage the community, and improve quality of life.
 The project is scheduled to be completed in 2.5 years, and no more than three years.

 UPDATE: As of May 2, 2025, the US EPA issued a termination notice without cause for the $20 million Community Change Grant Agreement it issued in January 2025.
 While we contest this termination, we want our community to understand what has been taken from us with this wrongful grant termination - and what is possible with restored funding.